ray-project/ray/doc/source/tune-design.rst

 Trial objects
 ~~~~~~~~~~~~~
 This is an internal data structure that contains metadata about each training run.
 Each Trial
-object is mapped one-to-one with a Trainable but are not themselves
+object is mapped one-to-one with a Trainable object but are not themselves
 distributed/remote.
 Trial objects transition among
 the following states: ``"PENDING"``, ``"RUNNING"``, ``"PAUSED"``, ``"ERRORED"``, and
 ``"TERMINATED"``.